Make a Magnetic Mouse Maze

 - Show your child how to move the mouse by holding the magnet under the table where the mouse is and moving it around.
 As you move the magnet, the mouse should follow on his own!
 Let your child give it a try.

-- Once he's gotten the hang it, challenge him to complete the maze!
+- Once he's gotten the hang of it, challenge him to complete the maze!
 He'll love watching his mouse scurry around to the cheese on the other side.